rafaelito91/docker-udemy-complete-guide/section 5 - docker compose - visits-starter/readme.md

 The third option has a tiny rule, if your exit error code returns zero, it will not try to restart the container.
 And that's because the exit error code 0 means the application was stopped due to a rule that does not mean a unknown error, it was on purpose.
 Any other code returned, 1 to 1000, will trigger container restart.
 And the last one is that the container can only be stopped by command line (?)

+## docker-compose ps

+It will show all containers running from your docker-compose file.
+So it needs to be run on the folder which contains your docker-compose.yml file, otherwise it will launch and error.